spidey-169/testnets/celestia_network/celestia_tools/celestia_validator_setup.md

 # NOTE
+The purpose of this guide is to allow auto-installation/update of celestia-appd and necessary environment and to quickly update binaries.
+Further support for bridge/light node can easily added to it.

-This guide does not yet support creating wallet, delegaing, launching validator, for that please refer the additional steps from the documentation.
-The purpose of this guide is to allow quick update/installation of celestia-appd and necessary environment and to quickly updated binaries
+This guide does not yet support creating wallet, delegaing, launching validator, for that please refer the additional steps from the official celestia documentation.

 # Setup environment